gitandre/INF3708-Software-Project-Management/webinar_exam_prep_session/README.md

 2. **Answering Tips**: Consider the marks and the use of singular vs. plural words when answering questions.
    - **Example**: "Critical path" vs. "Critical paths" for 4 marks.
 3. Using Excel online is allowed as per Emil but please note that pre-created templates are not and will be seen as cheating.
-4. Emil takes great efforts to identify cheating and often grabs popcorn and reviews each incident raised by Iris for review. i.e dont cheat its not worth it :)
+4. Emil takes great efforts to identify cheating and often grabs popcorn and reviews each incident raised by Iris for review. i.e don't cheat it's not worth it :)

 Feel free to adjust these notes based on your understanding and unique situation.